Tutorial

 Chemical Context: Cyanostilbene Synthesis

-The example demonstrates synthesis of a cyanostilbene derivative - a valuable chromophore with aggregation-induced emission (AIE) and strong donor–acceptor charge transfer properties.
+The example demonstrates synthesis of a cyanostilbene derivative, a useful chromophore with aggregation-induced emission and donor-acceptor charge-transfer properties.

-• Step 1 (Knoevenagel Condensation): Introduces the cyano group, forming the final conjugated system
+• Step 1 (Knoevenagel condensation): Introduces the cyano group and forms the final conjugated system.

 Molecular Information

-The visualization provides several interactive elements to help you explore and analyze retrosynthesis pathways.
-When examining molecule nodes, you can hover on any node to view detailed structural information, including molecular weight, chemical formula, and access the SMILES notation along with the step metrics.
+The visualization provides several interactive elements to help you explore retrosynthesis pathways.
+Hover on any molecule node to view detailed structural information, including molecular weight, chemical formula, SMILES notation, and step metrics.

 Molecule Information Panel